Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 2. Climbing opportunities: Cat trees and shelves offer ideal exercise.

-3. Interactive games: Games like feather fishing or laser pointers are ideal for active cats.
+3. Interactive games: Games like feather wands or laser pointers are ideal for active cats.

-4. Food games: Hide food or use food dispensers to keep them busy.
+4. Food games: Hide food or use food dispensers to keep them occupied.

 Training during puberty: